RoboCup-Humanoid-TC/GameController/README.md

 Currently, all network communication with the GameController uses IPv4, although most parts of the code can also handle IPv6.

 The GameController communicates with robot players via three channels:
-- It sends control messages at a rate of 2 hertz (UDP broadcast on port 3838, format specified in the struct `RoboCupGameControlData` in `game_controller_msgs/headers/RoboCupGameControlData.h`).
+- It sends control messages at a rate of 2 hertz (UDP broadcast on port 3838, format specified in the struct `HlRoboCupGameControlData` (Humanoid) or `RoboCupGameControlReturnData`(SPL) in `game_controller_msgs/headers/new_RoboCupGameControlData.h`).
     These control messages do not always represent the true game state, specifically after a goal or a transition to the `playing` state.
     After these events, they continue to maintain the state before the event for up to 15 seconds, or until another event happens that could not have happened in this "fake" state.
     Note that this behavior differs from the old GameController, which would always keep the state attribute (and some others) at the old value for 15 seconds, even when other attributes already clearly indicated that it was the new state (e.g. players are unpenalized although their timers aren't at zero yet, or set plays starting during the "fake" `set` state when it is actually already `playing`).
-- It receives status messages from the robot players which must send them at a rate between 0.5 hertz and 2 hertz (UDP unicast on port 3939, format specified in the struct `RoboCupGameControlReturnData` in `game_controller_msgs/headers/RoboCupGameControlData.h`).
+- It receives status messages from the robot players which must send them at a rate between 0.5 hertz and 2 hertz (UDP unicast on port 3939, format specified in the struct `HlRoboCupGameControlReturnData` (Humanoid) or `RoboCupGameControlReturnData` (SPL) in `game_controller_msgs/headers/new_RoboCupGameControlData.h`).
-- It receives team messages from the robot players (UDP broadcast on port 10000 + team number, up to 128 bytes of payload with arbitrary format).

-In addition, the GameController offers an interface for monitor applications (such as the TeamCommunicationMonitor or the EventRecorder):
-- It receives monitor requests (UDP unicast on port 3636, 4 bytes header magic `RGTr` + 1 byte version number `0`).
-    It refuses to accept monitor requests from hosts that have previously sent status messages, as those are presumed to be robot players which should not get true data.
-    Similarly, if a host that had previously sent a monitor request sends a status message, it will not receive monitor data anymore.
-- Each registered monitor host will get:
-    - control messages with the true game state at a rate of 2 hertz (UDP unicast on port 3838, with the same format as regular control messages, but with the header magic `RGTD`).
-    - forwarded status messages (UDP unicast on port 3940, prefixed by the IPv4 address of the original sender).
-        The forwarded payload has not been validated.

 The user must ensure that all of the aforementioned network communication channels are allowed to be used by the firewall.
 The GameController runs on a specific network interface, which generally specifies where packets are sent and from where they are received.